-For high school or college students with disabilities interested in computing careers, mentors, and internships.
+For high school, college, or graduate students with disabilities interested in computing careers, mentors, and internships.

 AccessComputing provides a nationwide resource to help students with disabilities pursue computing fields and computing educators and employers, professional organizations, and other stakeholders develop more inclusive programs and share effective practices.

 - engage in an online community of peers and mentors to help guide you through transitions to college, graduate school, and employment